Minimum Order Quantities for Custom Plastic Manufacturing

 • Lower MOQ, higher per-part price: the setup cost is concentrated across fewer parts

-• Multi-cavity tool, higher MOQ shot count, lower per-part cost: the tool produces multiple parts per cycle, but the cycles need to add up
+• Multi-cavity tool, lower per-part cost: the tool produces multiple parts per cycle, but the cycles need to add up

 • Single-cavity tool, lower MOQ, higher per-part cost: good for low-volume products where tooling investment must stay modest